Funding Opportunities for Ph.D. Graduates

 The Center on Poverty and Social Policy seeks fellows who will support our shared mission to address the role of social policy in reducing poverty.
 We are particularly interested in candidates who will further advance core research in understanding trends in historical poverty, economic insecurity, immobility, and inequality, using novel data sources and data-driven methods.

 Appointment and Funding

-The candidate should identify two-five names of potential mentors who are current Columbia faculty members.
+The candidate should identify between two and five names of potential mentors who are current Columbia faculty members.
 A good place to look for mentors would be the list of DSI faculty affiliates but candidates are welcome to look beyond this list.
 If you are interested in applying data science to a specific domain, we encourage you identify mentors from both a foundational area (applied mathematics, computer science, electrical engineering, machine learning, optimization, statistics, etc.) and a domain area.
 Using your input, the DSI will ensure the best possible match of mentor(s) for you.

 - A curriculum vitae (including a list of publications);